What are Cookies?

 - ETag or entity tagis a feature of the cache in browsers, an ETag is an opaque identifier assigned by a web server to a specific version of a resource found at a URL.
 If the resource content at that URL ever changes, a new and different ETag is assigned.
 Used in this manner ETags are a form of device identifier.
 ETag tracking may generate unique tracking values even where the consumer blocks HTTP, Flash, and/or HTML5 cookies.

 - Unique Device Tokens: For each user that accepts push notifications in mobile apps, the app developer is provided with a unique device token (think of it as an address) from the app platform (e.g., Apple and Google).

 - Unique Device ID: The unique series of numbers and letters assigned to your device.

-For a full list of the cookies we deploy on our website and the categories they fall into, please view the table below.
+For a full list of the cookies we deploy on our website and the categories they fall into, please see the following table:

 Device IDs: If you access our website using a mobile device, the advertising identifier associated with your device or other identifiers may be recorded and used for purposes similar to those of cookies.
 We do not identify or record a device location without your specific permission.

 - Although most browsers and devices accept cookies by default, their settings usually allow you to clear or decline cookies.
 If you disable cookies, however, some of the features of our services may not function properly.

 - To prevent your data from being used by Google Analytics, you can install Google’s opt-out browser add-on.

 - For information on how our advertising partners allow you to opt out of receiving ads based on your web browsing history, please visit http://optout.aboutads.info/.
 European users may opt out of receiving targeted advertising through the European Interactive Digital Advertising Alliance.

 - To opt out of ads on Facebook or Google that are targeted to your interests, use your Facebook or Google Ads settings.